StingraySoftware/HENDRICS/README.md

 ```

 ### 7. Calculating the cospectrum and phase/time lags
-The calculation of lags and their errors is implemented in `mp_lags.py`, not yet in one of the easy programs, and needs to be tested properly.
+The calculation of lags and their errors is implemented in `MPlags`, and needs to be tested properly.
 For the cospectrum, it is sufficient to read the real part of the cross power spectrum as depicted in the relevant function in `mp_plot.py` ([Use the source, Luke!](http://adastraerrans.com/archivos/use-the-source-luke.png)).

 ### 8. Saving the spectra in a format readable to XSpec